-You can put your start time for whenever you want so I made an itinerary for both 12pm and 1pm start as I didn’t know how long we would be in Disney California Adventure park before park hopping.
+You can put your start time for whenever you want.
 I definitely recommend RideMax as it helped cut down queue time and tells you when to get fast passes, however, it isn’t a necessity and you can always plan in advance and use the Disneyland app on your phone to check current wait times (and get fast passes with MaxPass).

 Make time to eat

 Confession time – I am really bad at eating anything more than snacks when I’m in Disney Parks.
 This is partly because in Disneyland Paris (my home park) there is hardly anything for vegans in sit down restaurants and partly because I never feel I have enough time to see or do everything and eating is just wasted time.
 Don’t be me.
 I end up with headaches in the Parks frequently because of this.